CHAPTER EIGHTEEN From Geelong to WA:- a family spread

 Photo taken about 1905 of the family of Thomas and Margaret Watkins at Katanning, WA.
 From left are Louisa Ann, Alexander Thomas, Thomas (seated) Mary Agnes (at rear), Thomas George (centre), Margaret (McDonald), seated, John Joseph and Annie Mary.
 Photo supplied by Thea Benson, a descendant of Mary Agnes.

 Mary married William Carr in 1889 and after living in a variety of locations, including Queenscliff where William was employed at the fort, settled at Taylor St, Moonee Ponds.
-She had several children including John ('Jack') b 1890, Footscray), Mary "Molly" (b1897 in Geelong, later Mrs Fraser) and her twin brother Francis (who died in infancy), Eileen (b 1899 in Geelong, later Mrs Brasher), and Leo (b 1904 in Melbourne) who eventually settled in Tasmania where he managed a store.
+She had several children including John ('Jack') b 1890 in Footscray, married Jane Quick in Truro, England in 1913 and who died in Parkville in 1968), Mary "Molly", b1897 in Geelong, who married Donald Fraser in 1929 and passed away in Sydney in 1989.
+Her twin brother Francis died in infancy.
+Eileen b 1899 in Geelong, married Walter Brasher in 1925 and passed away in 1990, and Leo, b 1904 in Melbourne who settled in Tasmania where he managed a store, married Leila Brooks in Launceston in 1938 and died at Taroona Tasmania in 1991.
 Mary died in 1944 at the home of her daughter Eileen in Coburg and was buried in the Melbourne General Cemetery.

 Louisa married Thomas Delahunty in 1895.
 Thomas conducted a blacksmith and coach-building business in Mt Alexander Rd Moonee Ponds.
 The couple had only one child who survived into adulthood, Gerard (b1905 in Essendon).
 The family lived at 42 Bent St in Moonee Ponds.
 Quite a number of other children were stillborn and another child Leo (b Essendon 1904) died at 4 years of age in 1903.
 It was possibly these unhappy circumstances that contributed to Louisa's eventual nervous breakdown, from which she never fully recovered.
 She died in Moonee Ponds in 1938 at the age of 73.
 Tom was apparently very generous to the Sisters of Charity who had established a convent and school at St Columba's in Essendon - a letter from him was reproduced in a history of St Columba's that was published in the late 1980's.
 It is also recalled that he was similarly generous with his time and talent towards the Little Sisters of the Poor who conducted a home for the aged in Northcote.
 4

 The fate of George has been mentioned in the previous chapter.
 He died unmarried at the age of 27 years at his parent's home in Belmont, but nothing further is known of him.
 Ada married Bert Yeoman in 1896 and like her sisters eventually lived at Moonee Ponds (in Albert St).
-They had at least seven children:- Harold (b1899, Colac who later lived at Warrnambool where he died in 1975); Mary (b1901, Geelong); Eileen (b1902, Geelong, later Mrs Nairn and d1980 Prahran, Vic); Cyril (b1906, Geelong, d 1983, Wangaratta); Norman (b1909, Geelong, d1983, Parkville); Herbert (b1905 Warrnambool, d 1980 Malvern Vic; and Marie (b1916, Warrnambool and m Leslie Graham in 1938).
+They had at least seven children:- Harold, b1899 in Colac, married Jessie Flett in Warrnambool in 1924 and died there in 1975); Mary b1901 in Geelong and died as an infant the same year; Eileen b1902, Geelong, later Mrs Nairn died in 1980 at Prahran, Vic; Cyril b1905 in Geelong, married Lily Duncan in 1925.
+The couple divorced and Cyril married Sarah McIlroy in 1934.
+He passed away in 1983 in Wangaratta; Norman, b1909, Geelong, married Evelyn Aird in 1941 and died in Parkville in 1983; Herbert (Bert) b1905 Warrnambool, married Jean Colyer in 1938 and after a divorce married June Kerridge in 1953.
+He died in 1980 in Malvern Vic; and Marie, b1916, Warrnambool.
+She possibly married three times, firstly to Leslie Graham in 1938, and later to Walter Jones, then Walter Scott.
+She passed away at Preston in 1986.
 Ada herself died at Essendon in 1924 at the relatively young age of 50 and was buried at Fawkner.
 Her husband Bert was buried with her following his death in 1957.5 Of course far more is known of Margaret and her descendants, and I will now take up their story.

 GO TO CHAPTER EIGHTEEN FOOTNOTES